abstractguy/TSO_project/README.md

 ### If using the Nvidia Jetson AGX Xavier Devkit, sign in to install Nvidia's sdkmanager from https://developer.nvidia.com/nvsdk-manager

-### Else if using the Nvidia Jetson Nano Devkit, flash the Micro-SD card and then plug the Micro-SD card in the device's slot
+### Else, if using the Nvidia Jetson Nano Devkit, flash the Micro-SD card and then plug the Micro-SD card in the device's slot
 ```Bash
 $ cd software/jetson && bash install/install_jetson_nano_sd_card.sh
 ```